instadeepai/jumanji/docs/environments/tsp.md

 A trajectory terminates when no new cities can be visited or the last action was invalid (i.e., the agent attempted to revisit a city).

 ## Observation
-The observation given to the agent provides information on the problem layout, the visited/unvisited cities and the current position of the agent as well as the starting point.
+The observation given to the agent provides information on the problem layout, the visited/unvisited cities and the current position (city) of the agent.

-**Observation Spec**:

-- **problem**: jax array (float32) of shape (problem_size, 2), shows an array of the coordinates of each city.
+- `coordinates`: jax array (float) of shape `(num_cities, 2)`, array of coordinates of each city.
-- **start_position**: jax array (int32), gives the identifier (index) of the first visited city.
+- `position`: jax array (int32) of shape `()`, identifier (index) of the last visited city.
-- **position**: jax array (int32), gives the identifier (index) of the last visited city.
+- `trajectory`: jax array (int32) of shape `(num_cities,)`, city indices defining the route (`-1` --> not filled yet).
-- **action_mask**: jax array (int8) of shape (problem_size,), array of binary values denoting visited/not_visited cities.
+- `action_mask`: jax array (bool) of shape `(num_cities,)`, binary values denoting whether a city can be visited.

 ## Action
-Action space is a `DiscreteArray` of integer values in the range of [0, problem_size-1].
+The action space is a `DiscreteArray` of integer values in the range of `[0, num_cities-1]`.
 An action is the index of the next city to visit.

 ## Reward
+The reward could be either:
+- **Dense**: the negative distance between the current city and the chosen next city to go to.
-The reward is 0 at every step except for the last step, where the reward is the length of the path chosen by the agent.
+    It is 0 for the first chosen city, and for the last city, it also includes the distance to the initial city to complete the tour.
+- **Sparse**: the negative tour length at the end of the episode.
+The tour length is defined as the sum of the distances between consecutive cities.
+It is computed by starting at the first city and ending there, after visiting all the cities.

+In both cases, the reward is a large negative penalty of `-num_cities * sqrt(2)` if the action is invalid, i.e. a previously selected city is selected again.

 ## Registered Versions 📖
-- `TSP50-v0`, TSP problem with 50 cities (randomly generated).
-- `TSP100-v0`, TSP problem with 100 cities (randomly generated).
-- `TSP150-v0`, TSP problem with 150 cities (randomly generated).
-- `TSP200-v0`, TSP problem with 200 cities (randomly generated).
+- `TSP-v1`: TSP problem with 20 randomly generated cities and a dense reward function.